 - Hydrophobization through chemical modification of the fibers.

 - Textile finishing with nanoparticles.
 Oleophobization techniques give textile materials the property of repelling oils and thus create protection against dirt and smudges while increasing the hydrophobization effect.
 Fluorocarbon resins are often used as oleophobization agents.

 - Plasma treatment of the textile materials, plasma polymerization or plasma depositing of organic-silicone polymers can give a hydrophobic character to materials that are typically not hydrophobic (like cotton, for example).

 The traditional technology used for producing water-repellent textiles requires a huge amount of water.
 This is related to two problems: 1) water pollution, and 2) high energy consumption.
 In contrast, plasma treatment does not require these large volumes of water or wet chemicals, or a large amount of energy required to dry the fabric.

 Textile materials are valuable thanks to properties like strength, flexibility, low weight, etc. Moreover, other properties adding more functionality such as hydrophobicity, oleophobicity, or antibacterial activity further increase their value.
 However, few textiles are inherently water repellent and none are oil repellent.
-Traditionally, water repellency of textile is achieved by the application of functional chemicals, followed by careful drying.
+Traditionally, water repellency of textiles is achieved by the application of functional chemicals, followed by careful drying.
 Some of these chemicals include metal salts, pyridinium-based finishes, silicone finishes, and fluorocarbon.
 Among them, only fluorocarbon finishes can repel both oil and water.

 The table below illustrates the main features of water-repellent, waterproof, and waterproof breathable fabrics.

 The main advantage of water-repellent textiles is their inherent breathability making them suitable for manufacturing outdoor clothing that ensures comfort to the wearer.
 Additionally, they are cheaper than waterproof and waterproof breathable fabrics.